How philanthropy can ease a growing mental health crisis in the U.S.

 The United States is a resilient country, and we will weather COVID-19 together.
 Although this pandemic is ravaging the economy and people’s physical and mental health, there is still a bright side.
 Communities are coming together while social distancing to help one another.
 We have an opportunity to transform how we experience the workplace and how we educate the next generation of students.
 We can more intentionally decide what we will add back into our lives from extracurricular activities to conferences and convenings.

 Regardless of how dire circumstances get due to COVID-19, we can follow Mr. Rogers’s advice to “look for the helpers.”
 They are all around us.
 It is my hope that one is reflected in the mirror.
-Together, we must care for our mental health.
+Together, we must care for our mental health during crisis.
 It’s a matter of life or health.
 Let’s choose both.

 To learn more about philanthropy’s response to the pandemic, take advantage of up-to-date resources, tools, webinars, and more on Candid’s coronavirus pop-up webpage.